-Figure 9-1 shows an example of a QFADS report.
+The following figure shows an example of a QFADS report.
 All time measurements are reported in seconds.

 The QTADS printed report

 The QTADS TTY prints statistics compiled over the last 15-minute report period by operators in the team to which that QTADS device belongs.